Cement Boards for Rendering UK: A Complete Fixing and Finishing Guide

 Step-by-Step Fixing Method for Cement Render Boards

-1. Install vertical battens: Fix minimum 60 mm wide × 25 mm deep timber battens vertically to the structural frame at either 400 mm centres (exposed or high-wind sites) or 600 mm centres (standard exposure).
+1. Install vertical battens: fix minimum 60 mm wide × 25 mm deep timber battens vertically to the structural frame at either 400 mm centres (exposed or high-wind sites) or 600 mm centres (standard exposure).
 All battens must be secured through to the structural studwork, not solely into sheathing.
 In Scotland and Northern Ireland, increase the batten depth to provide a minimum 50 mm ventilated cavity.

-2. Apply breather membrane: On timber frame buildings, a breather membrane must be fitted to the external sheathing before battens are installed.
+2. Apply breather membrane: on timber frame buildings, a breather membrane must be fitted to the external sheathing before battens are installed.
 Confirm the membrane type with your building control officer or project architect, as specific vapour resistance requirements vary by wall build-up.

-5. Ensure ventilation at base and eaves: The cavity behind the boards must be ventilated at both the top and bottom.
+5. Ensure ventilation at base and eaves: the cavity behind the boards must be ventilated at both the top and bottom.
 At the base, install a stop bead above DPC level with an insect mesh ventilation strip.
 At the eaves, terminate with a stop bead and leave the cavity open to the soffit void.

 Trade Tips for a Crack-Free Render Finish

-Key Takeaway: Always leave a 3–5 mm movement gap between every cement board edge and reinforce all opening corners with a double layer of fibreglass mesh — these two steps address the most common causes of cracking callbacks on timber frame render projects in the UK.
+Key Takeaway: always leave a 3–5 mm movement gap between every cement board edge and reinforce all opening corners with a double layer of fibreglass mesh — these two steps address the most common causes of cracking callbacks on timber frame render projects in the UK.

 Horizontal and vertical expansion joints should be incorporated at a maximum of 15 m spans, or wherever the structural frame behind includes its own movement joints.
 The expansion joint detail, spacing, and sealant selection must be confirmed with the render manufacturer and the project architect before boards are fixed, because retro-fitting expansion joints through a completed render system is both costly and visually disruptive.